-By accessing the website at “https://www.cbamedicine.com/” or any of its subdomains, you are agreeing to be bound by these terms of service, all applicable laws and regulations, and agree that you are responsible for compliance with any applicable local laws.
+By accessing the website at “https://www.cbamedicine.com/” or any of its subdomains, and/or by registering and/or attending any of the classes or events of CBAM (even if you register and pay over the phone), you are agreeing to be bound by these terms of service, all applicable laws and regulations, and agree that you are responsible for compliance with any applicable local laws.
 If you do not agree with any of these terms, you are prohibited from using or accessing this site.
 The materials contained in this website or in the hands-on training workshops are protected by applicable copyright and trademark law.

 The Software is and remains wholly owned by “Canadian Board of Aesthetic Medicine” herein referred to as CBAM.
 All materials and content contained in the website or in the hands-on training workshops shall remain the property of CBAM and are protected by intellectual property laws, including copyright that may apply to software throughout the world.

 Permission is granted to temporarily use the agreed-upon services provided by CBAM.
 This is the grant of a license, not a transfer of title, and under this license you may not: